-Community visits include participating in nursing home rounds and visiting the Davis Hospice Center and the Cheyenne/Laramie County Health Unit.
-Students can attend daily noon lectures coordinated by the residency program (including journal club) and hospital grand rounds.
-Scheduled evaluation will be provided for students both written and verbally.
+Students can attend noon lectures coordinated by the residency program (including journal club) and hospital grand rounds.
+Scheduled evaluations will be provided for students both written and verbally.
+Written evaluations will be provided at midterm and at the end of the rotation by the faculty preceptor with whom they have spent the majority of the rotation.

 Tri County Medical Center

 Cheyenne is located in the southeast corner of Wyoming, approximately fifty miles from the main campus of the University of Wyoming.
-Cheyenne prides itself on community and offers local theater, rodeo (Cheyenne Frontier Days, the oldest and longest running outdoor volunteer rodeo), and a nationally recognized symphony.
+Cheyenne prides itself on community, and offers local theater, rodeo (Cheyenne Frontier Days, the oldest and longest running outdoor volunteer rodeo), and a nationally recognized symphony.
+There is also a Greenway that encompasses the city, for walking, jogging/running and bicycling.
 Cheyenne is also close to several national parks including Medicine Bow National Forest and Snowy Range Mountains.
 Recreational activities include hiking, camping, mountain biking, horseback riding, hunting, and skiing (downhill and cross country).

-Students will accompany the on-call Family Medicine resident when called to the Emergency Department.
+During the in-patient week, students will accompany the on-call Family Medicine resident when called to the Emergency Department.
 ER experience will involve only patients that are registered with the Family Medicine Residency Program or those admitted as unassigned patients.
-Students may also be assigned on-call responsibilities one or two nights a week.
-This will involve accompanying the on-call resident in the hospital when required for patient care or admissions.
+Students will be involved in admissions of patients to the hospital as well as rounding on patients. on the in-patient service.
+Hours are 6 AM to 6 PM.

 A one bedroom apartment will be provided.
+There is internet access at the apartment.
 Please ask your site coordinator for more information about accommodating families.
-A car is required.
+A car is required, as there is very little public transportation.

 Some facts about the weather in Cheyenne